okkomakkonen/recipe/README.md

 # Guacamole recipe

-This is an exercise repository made for the Code Refinery workshop.
+This is an exercise repository made for the Code Refinery workshop in September 2023.